-Under extreme market conditions there is a risk that investments cannot be readily converted into cash or converted at an appropriate price, due to the absence of an established market, or where there is a shortage of buyers.
-The Fund may be unable to liquidate sufficient assets to meet its obligations within required timeframes, including payment of withdrawals, or the Fund it may be required to sell assets at a substantial loss in order to do so.
+Under extreme market conditions there is a risk that investments cannot be readily converted into cash or converted at an appropriate price.
+This may be due to the absence of an established market or as a result of a shortage of buyers.
+This may result in the Fund being unable to liquidate sufficient assets to meet its obligations (for example payment of withdrawals) within required timeframes, or the Fund being required to sell assets at a substantial loss in order to do so.

 Additionally, different securities may be less liquid than other securities or pose a higher risk of becoming illiquid during times of market stress.
-The less liquid the security, the more unlikely the marketability of an investment so it cannot be bought or sold quickly, the more difficult it may be to sell the security when the investment manages wishes to do so, or the more challenging or to realise the investment manager's perception of fair value.
+The less liquid the security, the less likely the Fund will be able to transact quickly, and the more difficult it may be to sell the security when the Investment Manager wishes to do so.
+Therefore, it may become more challenging to realise the Investment Manager's perception of fair value.